 Globally, the United States is one of the most mature markets for fixed broadband internet connections.
 By 2017, it was estimated that nearly 95.84 million people had fixed broadband connections.
-Furthermore, it was estimated that nearly 85.63% of the population had access to networks capable of speeds of 100 Mbps, depicting the need for high-band routers (as of 2017).
+Furthermore, it was determined that almost 85.63% of the population had access to networks capable of speeds of 100 Mbps, depicting the need for high-band routers (as of 2017).

 The presence of major technological giants, such as Cisco, D-Link, and TP-Link, coupled with the high adoption of technological trends in the country, aided the market for wireless routers.
-Moreover, the fixed broadband market is mature and is nearing saturation, with more than three out of every four US households anticipated to have a fixed broadband connection by the forecast period.
+Moreover, the fixed broadband market is mature.
+It is nearing saturation, with more than three out of every four US households anticipated to have a fixed broadband connection by the forecast period.

 Consumer demand for fixed broadband access is expected to record sluggish growth.
-However, owing to the impact of mobile broadband services, it was estimated that more than 3.3 million fixed broadband subscriptions will be added over the forecast period.
-Furthermore, increasing adoption of smart homes, with 30 million US households, is also favoring the conditions for wireless routers.
+However, due to the impact of mobile broadband services, it was estimated that over the forecast period, more than 3.3 million fixed broadband subscriptions will be added.
+Furthermore, the increasing adoption of smart homes, with 30 million US households, is also favoring the conditions for wireless routers.

 To understand geography trends, Download Sample Report.